CERA

 Leber congenital amaurosis (LCA) and early-onset severe retinal dystrophy (EOSRD)

-Leber congenital amaurosis and early-onset severe retinal dystrophy are rare genetic eye conditions causing poor vision in young children.
+Leber congenital amaurosis and early-onset severe retinal dystrophy are rare genetic eye conditions causing poor vision in babies and young children.

 Overview

-Leber congenital amaurosis (LCA) and early-onset severe retinal dystrophy (EOSRD) are types of inherited retinal diseases.
+Leber congenital amaurosis (LCA) and early-onset severe retinal dystrophy (EOSRD) are types of inherited retinal diseases (IRDs).

 Children with LCA have poor vision at birth or in the first few months of life.
 This can vary from person to person and can be quite severe with little to no perception of light.